Festivals & Events

 Fire and fighting floats at a warlord's two-day festival near Kyoto

-Featuring bright red floats and legendary warlords, the Omihachiman Sagicho Fire Festival is one of Japan's most colorful events in all meanings of the word.
+Featuring bright red floats and legendary warlords, the Omihachiman Sagicho Fire Festival is one of Japan's most colorful events.
 The festival usually takes place on the third weekend in March, with the peak of celebrations on Sunday evening.

 - Seeing 13 huge floats carried through town